 While off-campus areas (other than the exceptions listed in this section) are technically considered a free-play area, please exercise common sense when attempting to stun or tag other players .
 The law always supersedes these rules.

-The area within 15 feet of buses is considered a safe zone.
+The area within 10 feet of buses and bus stops are considered a safe zone.
+There must be no play that happens within a bus.

 12. Vehicles and Transportation

 Rule of thumb: NO WHEELS.
-Non-automotive vehicle use is prohibited during the game; no scooters, longboards, skateboards, rollerblades, Heelys, etc. Bicycles have a limited exception to this ban as detailed below.
+Automotive and non-automotive vehicle use is prohibited during the game; This includes, but is not limited to: Bicycles, scooters, longboards, skateboards, rollerblades, Heelys, hoverboards, etc.

 Cars are allowed when used enter campus, however once a player has reached campus the car may be visited, but may not be used to travel for game reasons except to leave campus.

-A typical game of HvZT features an optional Wednesday mission and a final Friday mission.
+A typical week of HvZT usually features an optional Wednesday mission and a final Friday mission.
 Missions serve to promote inter- and intra-team interactions, as well as provide rewards for completion of various objectives.
 The game is not limited to only two missions.

-Mission details are distributed beforehand via the UWHvZT Facebook page and email.
+Mission details are announced and distributed beforehand via the UWHvZT discord.

 Rewards for success and/or penalties for failure are determined based upon each team’s performance during missions, so players are encouraged to go out and lend their assistance!